usnistgov/MediScore/README.txt

   Mar 17, 2017 - MediScore Version 1.1.3:
     * MaskScorer:
       - Absolute paths added.
 Path dependency for the mask scorer is no longer required.
+  Mar 21, 2017 - MediScore Version 1.1.4:
+    * MaskScorer:
+      - Bug to averaging procedure for splice portion of the mask scorer is fixed.

 CONTACT